 wt02 under the path

 root.ln may belong to the same owner or the same manufacturer, so d1 and d2 are closely related.
-At this point, the prefix path root.vehicle can be designated as a storage group, which will enable IoTDB to store all devices under it in the same folder.
+At this point, the prefix path root.vehicle can be designated as a database, which will enable IoTDB to store all devices under it in the same folder.
 Newly added devices under

 Note1: A full path (

-root.ln.wf01.wt01.statusas in the above example) is not allowed to be set as a storage group.
+root.ln.wf01.wt01.statusas in the above example) is not allowed to be set as a database.

-Note2: The prefix of a timeseries must belong to a storage group.
-Before creating a timeseries, users must set which storage group the series belongs to.
-Only timeseries whose storage group is set can be persisted to disk.
+Note2: The prefix of a timeseries must belong to a database.
+Before creating a timeseries, users must set which database the series belongs to.
+Only timeseries whose database is set can be persisted to disk.

-Once a prefix path is set as a storage group, the storage group settings cannot be changed.
+Once a prefix path is set as a database, the database settings cannot be changed.

-After a storage group is set, the ancestral layers, children and descendant layers of the corresponding prefix path are not allowed to be set up again (for example, after
+After a database is set, the ancestral layers, children and descendant layers of the corresponding prefix path are not allowed to be set up again (for example, after

-root.ln is set as the storage group, the root layer and
+root.ln is set as the database, the root layer and

-root.ln.wf01 are not allowed to be set as storage groups).
+root.ln.wf01 are not allowed to be created as database).

-The Layer Name of storage group can only consist of characters, numbers and underscores, like
+The Layer Name of database can only consist of characters, numbers, and underscores, like

 path is an expression that conforms to the following constraints: